executebig/www/content/transparency/finances.md

 Our banking infrastructure is provided by [Mercury](https://mercury.com/), a bank built for startups.

-This page is currently in-construction, as we're currently migrating from our old finance provider to a new bank account at Mercury and writing
-Goblin, a small router to forward our financial information while masking sensitive data.

-Check back soon!

-***

-You can see our progress through our GitHub repository.
+We are currently in the process of building Goblin, an easy-to-use finance data dashboard.
+The early-stage preview version is already live!

-{{< button text="Goblin on GitHub »" url="https://github.com/executebig/goblin" external=true >}}
+{{< button text="Goblin Portal »" url="https://goblin.executebig.org" external=true >}}